AlexanderParker/clacks/README.md

 * The intention is to keep this library agnostic from client application needs.
 As such there is no baked-in message validation or filtering.
 * A raw clacks host will accept, enqueue, and forward any message from any source.
 * More specialised client applications will be able to validate and filter inbound and outbound messages, and implement controls to ignore peers.
-* Events will be added to give client applications the necessary tools to achieve this.
+* Events may be added as needed to give client applications the necessary tools to achieve this.

 # Important next steps

-* Expand event listeners to improve usability.
+* Broad scale testing to determine weaknesses and mitigations
+* Bulk test large numbers of clacks towers to profile message propagation dynamics
 * Create proof of concept application(s)
-* Broad scale testing to determine weaknesses and mitigations
-* Publish as an npm package

 # Application ideas